Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 ?>' > index.php
 ```

-**Create zip file for primary website**
+**Create zip file for your web app code**

 In the next step you will use *ZIP Deploy* to deploy the application.
 You need a ZIP utility for this.
-Fortunately, ZIP utility is pre-installed in Azure Cloud Shell.
+If you're using Azure Cloud Shell, ZIP utility is pre-installed and already available.

 ```bash
 zip YourWebSite.zip index.php